Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 Ideally suited to a rural or suburban setting with ample space, this breed benefits from a home with a large, securely fenced yard where it can exercise and play.

-This breed is best suited for active owners who can commit to meeting their high energy requirements and engage them in regular, structured activities.
+This breed thrives with active owners who can commit to meeting their high energy requirements and engage them in regular, structured activities.

 Other Considerations

 ● Australian Stumpies tend to be territorial.
-Having been bred as herding dogs, they have strong herding instincts.
-They can sometimes nip at your heels.
-But with early socialisation, they will not display such behaviour.
+Bred as herding dogs, they have strong herding instincts and can sometimes nip at your heels.
+With early socialization, they will not display such behavior.

-● Given their background, the ASTCDs are capable of working in extreme temperatures.
+● Given their background, ASTCDs can work in extreme temperatures.

-● They come in two main colours: blue or red.
-They may be speckled or solid.
+● They come in two main colors: blue or red, and may be speckled or solid.

 How can I take good care of my Australian Stumpy Tail Cattle Dog?